dgor82/dgor82.github.io/dev_style_guide.md

 ## Test-Driven Development (TDD)

-My overriding goal is allowing me fearless continuous deployment and fearless continuous refactoring.
+My overriding goal is fearless continuous deployment and fearless continuous refactoring.

 To achieve this goal, I follow TDD, which involves writing tests and production code hand-in-hand, ensuring every new feature starts with a failing test.
-This leads to a test coverage by default, simpler, more modular code and easier refactoring with assurance that new changes do not break existing functionality.
+This leads to test coverage by default, simpler design, and more modular, decoupled code.

-**The test code (a first-class citizen in terms of coding standards) becomes the full specification, executable documentation and a representation of the system's user itself! **
+I have discovered that, with true TDD, the test code (a first-class citizen in terms of coding standards)...

+**...becomes the full specification, executable documentation and even a good representation of the user! **

 The following sections describe how I understand and apply the 'test pyramid' - with the different kinds of tests in it, and the (sometimes soft) boundaries between them.

 ### 1. Unit Tests

-I try to decouple unit tests from implementation details: the ideal 'unit' under test thus is NOT a single method/function or even class but rather a cluster of closely interrelated methods (or classes) that, taken together, represent some logical 'chunk' of end-to-end functionality (which from now I'll just refer to as the 'unit').
-Hence, I have given up distinguishing between unit-tests and functional tests (doing so drove me to units that are too small).
+I try to decouple unit tests from implementation details: the ideal 'unit' under test thus is NOT a single method/function or even class but rather a cluster of closely interrelated methods (or classes) that, taken together, represent some logical 'chunk' of end-to-end functionality (henceforth just 'unit').
+I have given up distinguishing between unit-tests and functional tests (doing so drove me to units that are too small).

 Any unit will typically be represented by a single test class.
 The varios test cases in that class aim to thoroughly test all the boundary cases - how thoroughly depends on the unit's complexity and importance.
-Generally, I aim for full coverage, but pragmatism dictates compromises e.g. in terms of the choice of the method of assessing coverage (xyz vs. xzy with links!)
+Generally, I aim for full coverage, but pragmatism dictates compromises e.g. in terms of the choice of the code coverage criteria:

+- line coverage (usually too shallow) vs.
+- branch coverage vs.
+- conditon + branch coverage (a good default) vs.
+- path coverage (often impossible due to combinatorial explosion) vs.
+- [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage) (thorough but doable - the smart/optimised choice)

 My unit tests make use of both, mocks (to define the boundaries of the unit) and a modified D.I. services container that, by default, resolves repository dependencies into mocked repositories that don't talk to the database.